Before your child can learn to write, the hands need

-Before your child can sit nicely at a desk, the core and shoulder muscles need to be strong and steady.
+Before your child can sit nicely at a desk, the core muscles need to be strong and steady.

 Before your child can play sports, the arms and legs need to move in a coordinated way and work together with what the eyes are seeing.